 Heckler and Koch

-With origins dating back to supplying weapons to the German military in 1956, it is easy to see why H&K has become trusted with the MIL-SPEC standards most people want in their AR.
-The HK416 was the weapon that killed Osama Bin Laden.
-Tried and true weapons that are then crafted for the general public are what H&K excel at.
+With origins dating back to supplying firearms to the German military in 1956, it is easy to see why H&K has become trusted with the MIL-SPEC standards most people want in their AR.
+The HK416 was the firearm that killed Osama Bin Laden.
+Tried and true firearms that are then crafted for the general public are what H&K excel at.
 The real ingenuity of their rifles comes from their proprietary gas system, which is based off of a pusher rod.
 Though often a little bit pricier than some of their counterparts, H&Ks are worth the cost.

 Smith & Wesson